jsiegenthaler/homebridge-eosstb/README.md

 `homebridge-eosstb` is a Homebridge plugin allowing you to control your EOS set-top box (typically a ARRIS DCX960 running on the UPC/Ziggo/Telenet/Magenta/Virgin Media
 TV system), as well as connected HDMI-CEC controllable devices with Apple HomeKit using the Home app and the Apple TV Remote in the Control Center.

-This plugin displays your EOS set-top box as a Set-Top Box Accessory with Power, Input & Remote Control capabilities in your iOS device (iPhone, iPad, iMac, etc.).
+This plugin displays your EOS set-top box as a Set-Top Box Accessory with Power, Input & Remote-Control capabilities in your iOS device (iPhone, iPad, iMac, etc.).

 You need a subscription to the online TV service from your local TV provider.
-The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country, in Switzerland it is [upc tv Schweiz](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).
+The username and password are the same as used in the TV provider's TV app on your iOS device (the app varies by country; in Switzerland it is [upc tv Schweiz](https://apps.apple.com/ch/app/upc-tv-schweiz/id1292688012)).

 Supports multiple set-top boxes, allowing you to create a TV accessory for each box (should you have more than one).